chantra/chantra.github.io/_posts/2021-03-01-home-climbing-wall.md

 * [Clamps](https://www.homedepot.com/p/DEWALT-Medium-and-Large-Trigger-Clamp-4-Pack-DWHT83196/205086878)

-# Note

-I provide some diagram with measurements.... but most of the actual measurement calculations were made on some scratch pad while building the wall.....
-I have drawn cleaner design on paper after having built the wall, and reported measurements based on what is built, so those numbers may be slightly off...
-I would recommend that you use them as a reference, but probably don't go crazy and cut your lumber based on those numbers.
-Do doublecheck before you cut too short :D.

 # Building it up

-I started by building the side supports and assembling them, then the main wall panel.
-Once those two pieces were done, I assembled the frame and support together.
+I started by building the side supports and assembling them, then the main wall framework.
+Once those two pieces were done, I assembled the frame and supports together.
 Next was to add the blocking to the frame and mount the plywood on the wall.

 Finally, building the top panel and attaching the side panels.